 The Science – “Evidence?”

-The official website for Clearvite boasts great results and incredible success stories, but the lack of information about the ingredients and proprietary formula gives us a reason to be skeptical.
-There are no published studies proving the efficacy and without knowing details about the formula, we can’t research the effectiveness.
+The official website for Clearvite boasts great results and incredible success stories.
+But, the lack of information about the ingredients and proprietary formula gives us a reason to be skeptical.
+There’s no published studies supporting the claims.
+However, we did find studies showing the benefits of medium-chain triglycerides, chromium and amino acids.
 At DietSpotlight, we’re always looking for science proving that a product works and is better than similar choices, so without this information we see big red flags.
+Also: read our Leptigen Weight-Loss Kit review »

 The Bottom Line – Does Clearvite Work?

 Racing out for a few bottles of Clearvite?
-We were initially excited to review a product that is easily available online, has decent longevity and had some good reviews, but because this cleanse doesn’t have any research backing up its claims, we aren’t comfortable recommending it as a weight-loss supplement.
-We’re also concerned about the high price of this cleanse, the poor taste and consistency and the lack of information about the ingredients.
+Well, it’s readily available, has decent longevity and good reviews.
+But, we’re concerned because this cleanse doesn’t have any research backing the supplement as a whole.
+We’re also concerned about the high price, poor taste and consistency and the lack of information about the ingredients.

 If you’re looking to lose those last few pounds without the hassle of a cleanse, we suggest a product that offers proven weight-loss at an affordable price.
 Look for a one that has claims backed by published research and unbiased studies.